EthanHarv/LED/README.md

 Before running, use pip to install the following packages:

-- `pip3 install Flask rpi_ws281x adafruit-circuitpython-neopixel`
+- `pip3 install Flask gevent rpi_ws281x adafruit-circuitpython-neopixel`

 As well as downloading [jscolor](https://jscolor.com/) and adding it to /static/js/